avinashreddy-da/zomato-restaurant-analysis-and-prediction/README.md

 ## 💼 Business Impact

--	The primary focus of this analysis is to accurately identify Weak restaurants, which represent underperforming listings with low ratings, low engagement, or poor customer feedback.
+-	The primary focus of this analysis is to accurately identify Weak restaurants, which represent underperforming listings with low ratings, low engagement or poor customer feedback.
 -	Detecting Weak restaurants helps the platform improve overall customer experience by:
   Reducing visibility of poor-quality restaurants
 	Improving ranking algorithms